gregorwolf/SAP-NPM-API-collection/apis/node-jwt/README.md

 JSON Web Token (JWT) offline validation for Node with current binaries

 This project contains the JWT binding for Node.js.
 It also includes the native libraries to run on Windows/Linux.
-If you need another platforms, please write to the author.
+If you need another platforms, please create a SAP support ticket to BC-XS-SEC.
+The library is supposed to be used for on-premise systems, because for cloud scenarios there is another solution.

 # Platforms